janisz/janisz.github.com/_posts/2013-03-10-easy-charting-with-gnuplot.md

     plot 'data.tsv' using 4:1:6:3 w xyerrorbars

 Whats next?
-Function that fit my measuements best.
+Function that fit my measurements best.
 Actually I know that it should be line function.
 I jut declare it and let gnuplot do rest.

     f(x) = a*x+b